reujab/linksys/readme.md

 All requests contain a JSON object as the POST data.
 Even if the action doesn't require any parameters, the POST data must be `{}`.
 All actions below take no parameters unless otherwise documented.
 The `Content-Type` header does not matter and is assumed to be `application/json`.

 All responses are JSON objects with two keys: `output` and `response`.
-TODO: document keys
+The `response` key indicates the status of the action.
+A value of `OK` indicates the operation was successful, any other value indicates an error.
+When an error occurs, another field, `error`, may be returned.

 #### `X-JNAP-Action`
 Every request has a HTTP header, `X-JNAP-Action`, that describes the action, request, and response parameters.
 Every action starts with `http://linksys.com/jnap/` (alternatively, `http://cisco.com/jnap/` could be used, but it seems to be deprecated).
 The actions described below have the prefix omitted, but are required in the header.
 For example, if the heading below is `core/GetDeviceInfo`, the HTTP header `X-JNAP-Action` in the request will be `http://linksys.com/jnap/core/GetDeviceInfo`.